A7M-Labs/Sentinel/README.md

     <img src="https://img.shields.io/github/issues-pr/A7M-Labs/Sentinel" alt="Pull Requests">
 </p>

+# 🚧 INDEV 🚧
+- All elements of the program are currently split across branches for isolated development on each factor of the finished product.
+All the branches will be merged when the project is completed and ready for production use.

 ## 📌 What is it?
 - Sentinel is a real-time security event detection system powered by TwelveLabs' intelligent video understanding API.
 This proof-of-concept processes video feeds (webcam or pre-recorded) to detect security-relevant events such as unauthorized entries, unattended objects, or suspicious behavior — all with low latency and a minimal web interface for alerts and monitoring.